ryandotsmith/lpxc/readme.md

 #lpxc

+The canonical repository for lpxc is now [the heroku fork](https://github.com/heroku/lpxc).

 Lpxc is a fast & efficient client for sending log messages to Heroku's logplex.
 It uses batching and keep-alive connections to enable high-throughput with little overhead.

 ## Dependencies